MEET JOSH

 Why am I Running

-My vision includes a comprehensive approach to public safety, with community input, law enforcement reform, enhanced mental health support, and youth development to build trust and security.
+My vision includes a comprehensive approach to public safety, incorporating community input, law enforcement reform, enhanced mental health support, and youth development to build trust and security.
 In housing, I aim to increase affordable options and address homelessness through collaboration with county and state partners, ensuring stable housing and tackling social health determinants.
 For economic opportunity, I plan to boost job development by partnering with businesses and labor organizations, securing grants, and supporting small businesses for future job markets.

 Additionally, I stand in solidarity with our marginalized communities, including LGBTQ+, people of color, and immigrant residents, to protect and defend against divisive policies at the federal level.
 Together, we can create a Minneapolis where everyone feels safe, supported, and empowered.